ulfschneider/ulf.website/content/posts/2024-08-25-text-highlight-with-css.md

   - code
   - css
 ---
-Highlighting text on a web page and make it appear like it was done with a highlighter pen (a skeuomorphism ^[<q>Skeuomorphism involves designing digital interfaces that imitate physical elements, reducing the learning curve for unfamiliar interactions.</q>, [<cite>Skeuomorphism</cite>](https://www.nngroup.com/articles/skeuomorphism/), Megan Chan, Nielsen Norman Group]), can look like this:
+Highlighting text on a web page and making it appear like it was done with a highlighter pen (sometimes called a skeuomorphism ^[<q>Skeuomorphism involves designing digital interfaces that imitate physical elements, reducing the learning curve for unfamiliar interactions.</q>, [<cite>Skeuomorphism</cite>](https://www.nngroup.com/articles/skeuomorphism/), Megan Chan, Nielsen Norman Group]), can look like this:

 <figure>
 <style>.mark-highlight {